huggingface/datasets/docs/source/processing.rst

      "Yucaipa owned Dominick's before selling the chain to Safeway in 1998 for $ 2.5 billion.", 'Yucaipa owned Dominick Pizza before selling the chain to Safeway in 1998 for $ 2.5 billion.']

-We can see that the word ``distorting`` in the first example was augmented with other possibilities by the Roberta model: withholding, suppressing, destroying, while in the second sentence, it was the ``'s`` which was randomly sampled and replaced by Stores and Pizza.
+Here we have now multiply the size of our dataset by ``4`` by adding three alternatives generated with Roberta to each example.
+We can see that the word ``distorting`` in the first example was augmented with other possibilities by the Roberta model: ``withholding``, ``suppressing``, ``destroying``, while in the second sentence, it was the ``'s`` token which was randomly sampled and replaced by ``Stores`` and ``Pizza``.

+Obviously this is a very simple example for data augmentation and it could be improved in several ways, the most interesting take-aways is probably how this can be written in roughtly ten lines of code without any loss in flexibility.

-This conclude our chapter on data processing with 🤗nlp (and 🤗transformers).
+This concludes our chapter on data processing with 🤗nlp (and 🤗transformers).